A seventh-round pick is now one of Washington’s most important defenders

 In Fayetteville, he was an aggressive, instinctual player.
 He broke up deep passes and got sacks from safety on plays without a called blitz.
 The unit often left him overextended — Arkansas was 8-28 in his three seasons — but he kept his swagger.
 In 2018, he was suspended for flirting with Mississippi State cheerleaders before a game.

 This offseason, perhaps the most difficult ever, his confidence propelled him.
-He worried during the draft when the fifth and sixth rounds slipped by, because teams had told him he might go then, but when he took a moment outside at the start of the seventh, his phone buzzed.
+He worried during the draft when the fifth and sixth rounds slipped by because teams had told him he might go then, but when he took a moment outside at the start of the seventh, his phone buzzed.

 “He thought, ‘Is this going to be a problem?’ ” Greg said.
 He paused.
 “It turned out not to be.”